 Flexible Working Arrangements can involve a number of different things, like how, when and where you work.

-- Changes to your hours of work, which may include reduced hours or different times that you clock in and out
+- Changes to your hours of work, which may include reduced hours or different times that you clock on and off;

-- A shift in the patterns that you work, which means you may be eligible for split shifts or to job share with a co-worker
+- A shift in the patterns that you work, which means you may be eligible for split shifts or to job share with a co-worker; or

 Who can request flexible working arrangements?

-If you have worked for the same employer for at least twelve months, you can make a request for flexible working arrangements, if you:
+If you have worked for the same employer for at least 12-months, you can make a request for flexible working arrangements, if you:

-- are the parent, or have responsibility to care for a child who is school aged or younger
+- are a parent, or have responsibility to care for a child who is school aged or younger;

-Can an employer refuse a request for flexibile working arrangements?
+Can an employer refuse a request for flexible arrangements?

-- It is too much trouble to change the arrangements of other staff, or even to employ more staff, to manage you
+- It is too much trouble to change the arrangements of other staff, or even to employ more staff, to manage you; or

 The bottom line